mykhani/device-tree-guide/README.md

 During parsing stage, the devices with ```status``` property set as ```"disabled"``` are skipped and only device with ```status``` set as ```"okay"``` are parsed for further processing.

-Moreoever, by default, all the devices present on a SoC are disabled in a SoC dtsi file and each device present on a board based on that SoC should be explicity enabled in the board dts file.
+Moreoever, some of the the SoC devices depending on the pinmux setting (explained later) are disabled in the SoC dtsi file and need to be explicity enabled in the board-specific dts file, based on that SoC.

 ## Compiling a Devicetree
 To compile a devicetree file (.dts), a dtc compiler is used which generates the output devicetree blob file (.dtb).